LizzyFleckenstein03/uwu-nolambda/README.md

 ### `nolambda:random`

 - `nolambda:random:random`: Returns a pseudorandom integer between $0 (integer) and $1 (integer).
-The upper bound is exclusive, the lower bound inclusive.
-Causes an error if the range is bigger than `nolambda:random:max`.
+The range is inclusive on both boundse.
+Causes an error if the range is bigger than `nolambda:random:max` or empty.
-- `nolambda:random:max`: Returns RAND_MAX, which is usually 32767.
+- `nolambda:random:max`: Returns RAND_MAX.
 - `nolambda:random:seed`: Sets the random seed to $0 (integer) and returns `:nil:nil`.